- General Obstetrics & Gynecology

 Schedule a Consultation

-Our fertility specialists will be happy to discuss tubal ligation reversal cost, surgery, and options with you.
+Our fertility specialists will be happy to discuss tubal ligation reversal, surgery, options, and costs with you.
 To schedule a consultation, please fill out the online form or call 312.355.2634.